Trinity One Science of Health Stream

 Furthermore, the nature of the program transcends discipline-based education in that it addresses directly issues important in the Science of Health from different perspectives.
 Thus students will encounter challenging and contemporary topics from a range of disciplines and will consider these topics from an understanding of the underlying biomedical science and the principles that constitute scientific rigour through to the consequences of public perception of key issues.
 For example, the popular press frequently reports on scientific breakthroughs that will change the way that a given disease is treated or prevented, but there are many stages between the initial observation of a scientific result at the laboratory bench and its translation to clinical practice that involve many issues other than the purely scientific.
 It is therefore important to consider all the relevant disciplinary approaches to get as complete a picture as possible of that discovery.
 This program makes the interdisciplinary approach a core value, drawing on the considerable disciplinary resources available at the University of Toronto.

-The co-curricular events draw upon the rich resources of the University of Toronto's School of Public Policy and Governance, Centre for Ethics, Munk School of Global Affairs, the Faculty of Medicine and the University of Toronto Affiliated Hospitals.
+The co-curricular events draw upon the rich resources of the University of Toronto's Centre for Ethics, School of Public Policy and Governance, Munk School of Global Affairs, and the Faculty of Medicine and the University of Toronto Affiliated Hospitals.
 These events enable students in all Trinity One streams to meet guest speakers and to engage in informal but high-level conversation with one another, their professors, and guest experts.

 What Instructors Are Saying

 The Trinity One pedagogical environment engages students, brings out the best in them, and encourages them to apply themselves.
 The program is blessed with some of the best incoming undergraduates in the country, something the teaching staff is keenly aware of.